 As new technologies emerge, we normally have a fear of using them, because they might get dangerous.
 Just as fire might burn you, social media might suck people in, making them obsessed with likes, sharing, following and the superficial ease of communication.
-What if however, we could tame the beast, and start using social media as a tool, instead of a weapon.
+What if however, we could tame the beast, and start using social media and other apps as tools for education.

 Teachers in the classroom had the attention of students for hundreds of years.
 Face-to-face education ruled the methodology, and it was the only way of doing it.
 Now as students moved to the virtual realm, they no longer appear to be as interested in frontal education as they were before.
 Tools, platforms, apps emerged to help students on their way of becoming professionals.
 Now teachers have to step up to the challenge and become apparent and visible online too.

 The informality of social networks provides a benefit for students opening up and contributing to education with their own perspective.
 It is a whole new dimension, uploading a live-streamed class once, or a Q&A session for students, and answering their questions asynchronously.
-This increases efficiency and provides self-paced learning for the individual students.
+With this students can increase efficiency by finding joy in self-paced learning.
 We’re very different, some might be active early in the morning or late at night.
 With asynchronity we now have the power in our hands to learn, and grow whenever we feel comfortable with doing so.
 Let’s use it with Cogito!

 Want to know more about Cogito?
-Feel free to reach out us at firstname.lastname@example.org.
+Feel free to reach out to us at firstname.lastname@example.org.

 The rate of users recommending the usage of the platform at other departments at the university.

 Would you like to see student satisfaction levels rise at your university too?register